anj1/NeuralNets.jl/README.md

 Once your neural network is initialised (and trained), predictions are made with the `prop(mlp::MLP,x)` command, where `x` is a column vector of the node inputs.
 Of course `prop()` is also defined on arrays, so inputting a k by n array of data points returns a j by n array of predictions, where k is the number of input nodes, and j is the number of output nodes.

 ### Activation Functions
 There is 'native' support for the following activation functions.
-If you define an arbitrary activation function its derivative is calculated automatically using the `ForwardDiff.jl` package.
-The natively supported activation derivatives are a bit over twice as fast to evaluate compared with derivatives calculated using `ForwardDiff.jl`.
+If you define an arbitrary activation function its derivative is calculated automatically using the [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) package.
+The natively supported activation derivatives are a bit over twice as fast to evaluate compared with derivatives calculated using [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).
 * `ident` the identify function, f(x) = x.
 * `logis` the logistic sigmoid, f(x) = 1 ./(1 .+ exp(-x)).
 * `logissafe` the logistic sigmoid with a 'safe' derivative which doesn't collapse when evaluating large values of x.